 - It spreads like a ground cover without taking over, and blooms from spring into summer.

-- This species is similar in most respects to M. sylvatica, but it grows a little lower, blooms even longer, and has roots that live over from year to year.
+- This species is similar in most respects to Myosotis sylvatica, but it grows a little lower, blooms even longer, and has roots that live over from year to year.

 - Flowers are about 14 inches wide; they come in blue, white, or pink, usually with a yellow or white eye.

 - Shiny, oblong, bright green leaves.